-- 2.5 Concerning correspondence received and determined by the Clerk to the Panel not to be (within the terms of the Regulations) a complaint within the Panel's remit: - One of the individuals contacting the Panel raised issues about operational policing matters, which are the responsibility of the Chief Constable, and not the Commissioner.
-The correspondent was informed of the Clerk's findings in writing. - The other individual purported to have a complaint about the Commissioner's conduct, and plans to set out the details in due course.
-The correspondent was advised of the process following receipt of their initial email.
-Any development will be reported to the next Panel meeting. - 3.
-Resource Implications and Value for Money - 3.1 The cost of handling complaints is met from the funds provided by the Home Office for the operation and administration of Sussex Police and Crime Panel. - 4.
-Risk Management Implications - 4.1 It is important that residents can have confidence in the integrity of the system for handling complaints against Sussex Police and Crime Commissioner and her Deputy (where one has been appointed). - 5.
+- 2.5 Concerning correspondence received and determined by the Clerk to the Panel not to be (within the terms of the Regulations) a complaint within the Panel's remit: - One individual copied the Panel into a complaint addressed to Sussex Police, relating to operational issues.
+The Clerk confirmed that Sussex Police had received and recorded the complaint, and were following their internal procedures. - One individual contacted the Panel to raise issues about operational policing matters, which are the responsibility of the Chief Constable, and not the Commissioner.
+The Clerk wrote to the correspondent, setting out this determination, and signposting Sussex Police's complaints channels. - One individual contacted the Panel in relation to the theft of a charity collection box.
+The Clerk was able to signpost them to Sussex Police's non-emergency reporting system. - One individual contacted the Panel to make complaints about operational policing issues and the Police and Crime Commissioner, in Hertfordshire.
+The Clerk signposted the correspondent to the appropriate channels within Hertfordshire Constabulary and Hertfordshire Police and Crime Panel.

+3. Resource Implications and Value for Money

+3.1 The cost of handling complaints is met from the funds provided by the Home Office for the operation and administration of Sussex Police and Crime Panel.

+4. Risk Management Implications

+- 4.1 It is important that residents can have confidence in the integrity of the system for handling complaints against Sussex Police and Crime Commissioner and her Deputy (where one has been appointed). - 5.
 Other Considerations Equality Crime Reduction Human Rights - 5.1 Not applicable